ticketmaster/aurora/catalog/pages/images/index.md

 rows:
   - Prop: src
     Type: String
     Notes: Initially, this argument will be a low res version of the src prop passed to the LazyLoader.
-Once the load argument is invoked with a value of true, a high res version of the src prop will be computed and assigned to the imageRef.
-This high res src will be in the correct srcset, src, or backgroundImage format depending on the element type of the imageRef and the user's browser.
+Once the load argument is invoked with a value of true, a high res version of the src prop will be computed and assigned to the imageRef and/or backgroundRef.
+This high res src will be in the correct srcset, src, or backgroundImage format depending on the element type of the ref(s) and the user's browser.
   - Prop: style
     Type: Object
     Notes: Prior to loading, this style argument will be composed of the style prop merged with blur styles.
-Once the load argument is invoked with a value of true, the filter style attribute will be removed from the imageRef.
+Once the load argument is invoked with a value of true, the filter style attribute will be removed from the imageRef and/or backgroundRef.
   - Prop: imageRef
     Type: Object (Ref)
-    Notes: This argument should be passed to the img or div tag that contains the asset to be lazy loaded.
+    Notes: This argument should be passed to the img tag that contains the asset to be lazy loaded.
+  - Prop: backgroundRef
+    Type: Object (Ref)
+    Notes: Only used when the type of the visible element used to display the lazy-loaded asset is not an `img`.
+This argument should be passed to the non-img tag that contains the asset to be lazy loaded.
   - Prop: load
     Type: Function
     Notes: This argument should be invoked with a value of true when the imageRef is ready to be loaded.
 For example, you can use an IntersectionObserver to trigger this function once the imageRef enters the user's viewport.